stellar-deprecated/solar/docs/components.md

 ## inputGroup `.k-inputGroup`
 k-inputGroup is an wrapping flex row component for laying out form elements and addons.
 It is often used inside a form but can be used in other places dealing with buttons and addons too.

-**Note: this documentation for inputGroup is a bit out of date, especially with regards to flex children.
-Flex items are to be separate from inputGroup.**

 Here are some examples to illustrate how inputGroup works.

 ### Auto negative margin management to collapse borders (theme starter)